 Galassi classification of middle cranial fossa arachnoid cysts

 The Galassi classification of middle cranial fossa arachnoid cysts is used to classify arachnoid cysts in the middle cranial fossa, which account for 50-60% of all arachnoid cysts 1.
-Galassi et al published this classification in 1982, and at the time of writing (June 2016) it remains the most widely used system for these lesions.
+Galassi et al. published this classification in 1982, and at the time of writing (June 2016), it remains the most widely used system for these lesions.

-It is a simple system, using the size and degree of displacement of adjacent brain to divide cysts three types.
+It is a simple system, using the size and degree of displacement of the adjacent brain to divide cysts three types.
 The size also correlates with the ease with which the cyst communicates with the subarachnoid space as discerned on CT cisternography or phase contrast MRI 1.